• Easy Healthy Recipes

 cauliflower rice in cast iron pan with riced cauliflower in bowl

 It sounds too good to be true, right?
 Nope!
 Believe it!
 Cauliflower rice is amazing stuff!
 From one simple vegetable comes a base that mimics the taste and texture of white rice.
 This is a game-changing food discovery for many people.
-It’s perfect for stir-fries, makes excellent fried rice and can be enjoyed for any meal (even breakfast)!
+It's perfect for stir-fries, makes excellent fried rice, and can be enjoyed for any meal (even breakfast)!

-The easiest way to make cauliflower rice
+The easiest way to rice cauliflower

-Most cauliflower rice recipes call for pulsing the cauliflower, working in batches.
-It couldn’t be simpler, just pulse the raw cauliflower with the chopping blade until it’s as small as rice (this method is demonstrated in the video).
+Most recipes call for pulsing the cauliflower, working in batches.
+It couldn't be simpler, just pulse the raw cauliflower with the chopping blade until it's as small as rice (this method is demonstrated in the video).

 This post may contain affiliate links to products I use and recommend (which means if you choose to make a purchase I may earn a small commission at no additional cost to you).